scottstanfield/newmac/readme.md

   folder.
 * Run the app (it should be available now from Spotlight).
 * Right click on the icon and choose Options | Keep in Dock

+If you installed my .dotfiles, you have the preference file already.
+Bring up the preferences for iTerm and enter `~/.dotfiles/lib` for the option at the bottom "Load preferences from a custom folder".

+Otherwise, do it by hand:

 * Add two new profiles: "solarized-light" and "solarized-dark".
   Set the color contrast profile to *low*, otherwise colors will be